Home » Recipes » Main Dish Recipes » Pork » Roasted Pork Tenderloin Sandwich

 Roasted Pork Tenderloin Sandwich

 If you’re looking for the ultimate comfort food sandwich, then my Roasted Pork Tenderloin Sandwich is what you want!
-Just imagine loads of tender pork on a ciabatta roll slathered with a dijon mayo sauce and topped off with sauteed onions and peppers.
+Just imagine loads of tender pork on a ciabatta roll slathered with a Dijon-mayo sauce and topped off with sautéed onions and peppers.
 The very personification of comfort!

 One of my favorites was always the pork tenderloin.
 Just like its name implies, it’s the most tender piece of the pig.
 You almost never need a knife for pork tenderloin.
 They’re like buttah :-)